Ortlieb of Strasbourg

 The main resource for detail on Ortlieb is Albertus Magnus's Determinatio (1273).
 The only statement traditionally attributed to him is "A man ought to give up all externals and follow the leadings of the Spirit within himself."
 He taught a pantheistic union of man with God and the eternity of existence, contrary to the creationist dogma of the church.
 By giving up externals" he meant that the inner authority of the Spirit was much more important than church hierarchy, sacraments and so forth.
-No wonder that his teachings were branded heretical by the church authorities.

 There are suggestions that similarities have been detected between the teaching and practices of Ortliebarii and the Waldensians, the Cathari and the Amalrcians.
 Rufus M. Jones suggests that Ortlieb was Amalrician and a disciple of Amalric of Bena.